 It may seem easier said than done, but there are many ways you can cut back on spending.
 We’ve talked about a lot of these tricks in previous blogs, such as buying store brands instead of name brands (proven to save up to $80 per month), washing clothes or dishes during off-peak hours when it costs less (after 7:00 pm on weekdays or on weekends), and breaking bad spending habits, from buying coffee-to-go to purchasing overpriced movie theater concessions.
 You’ll find a lot more debt help advice and ideas to reduce spending in the “saving money” section of our blog.

 5. Reduce Your Investing

 For the first time in a decade, the value of investments in Canada is down—and for good reason.
-The Globe and Mail reports that many Canadians are diverting personal savings toward paying down debt rather than investing.
+The Globe and Mail reports that many Canadians are diverting personal savings towards paying down debt rather than investing.
 It’s not a bad idea.
-While investments are great to have, if you’re feeling the pinch from various debts, it may be time to reduce the amount you’re investing and increase the amount you pay toward debt.
+While investments are great to have, if you’re feeling the pinch from various debts, it may be time to reduce the amount you’re investing and increase the amount you pay towards debt.
 After all, what you’re earning through investments may be much less than what you’re paying in interest fees.
 For more on this topic, check out our blog When to be Saving Versus Investing Money.

 6. Starting an Emergency Savings Fund